 Allowance for Credit Losses - Loans - The allowance for credit losses on loans is estimated under the CECL methodology set forth in FASB ASC 326.
-The allowance for credit losses on loans reflects management's estimate of the the amount of credit losses expected to be recognized over the remaining life of the loans in our portfolio.
+The allowance for credit losses on loans reflects management's estimate of the amount of credit losses expected to be recognized over the remaining life of the loans in our portfolio.
 This evaluation requires significant management judgment and is based upon relevant available information related to historical default and loss experience, current and projected economic conditions, and other portfolio-specific and environmental risk factors.
 Losses are predicted over a reasonable and supportable forecast period, and at the end of the reasonable and supportable period losses revert to long term historical averages.
 The allowance for credit losses on loans is measured on a collective basis for pools of loans with similar risk characteristics, and for loans that do not share similar risk characteristics with the collectively evaluated pools, evaluations are performed on an individual basis.
-There are factors beyond our control, such as changes in projected economic conditions, real estate markets or particular industry conditions which may materially impact asset quality and the adequacy of the allowance for credit losses on loans and thus the resulting provision for credit losses.
-The allowance is adjusted through provision for credit losses and decreased by charge-offs, net of recoveries of amounts previously charged-off.
-See "Allowance for Credit Losses on Loans" elsewhere within this section as well as Note 1 - Summary of Significant Accounting Policies and Note 5 - Loans and Allowance for Credit Losses in the notes to consolidated financial statements included in Item 8.
-Financial Statements for additional information related to the allowance for credit losses on loans.
+There are factors beyond our control, such as changes in projected economic conditions, real estate markets or particular industry conditions which may materially impact asset quality and the adequacy of the allowance for credit losses on loans and thus the resulting provision for credit losses on Loans" elsewhere within this section as well as Note 1.
+Summary of Significant Accounting Policies and Note 5.
+Loans and Allowance for Credit Losses in the notes to consolidated financial statements included in Item 8.
+Financial Statements of this Annual Report on Form 10-K for additional information related to the allowance for credit losses on loans.

 Impairment of Goodwill - Goodwill is evaluated for impairment annually and more frequently if events and circumstances indicate that the asset might be impaired as described in ASC 350.
 Currently, our annual assessment date is September 30.
 Accordingly, we performed a qualitative assessment by examining changes in macroeconomic conditions, industry and market conditions, overall financial performance, cost factors and other relevant entity-specific events, including changes in the share price of our common stock.
 While we believe that the assumptions utilized in our testing are appropriate, they may not reflect actual outcomes that could occur.
 Specific factors that could negatively impact the assumptions used include significant fluctuations in our asset/liability balances or the composition of our balance sheet; a change in the overall valuation of the stock market, specifically bank stocks; performance of Southeast U.S. banks; and our performance relative to peers.
 Changes in these assumptions, or any other key assumptions, could have a material impact on our qualitative assessment, resulting in the decision to perform additional procedures to identify and determine the amount of goodwill impairment, if any.
 Should it be determined in a future period that goodwill has become impaired, then a charge to earnings would be recorded in the period such determination is made.
-See Note 1 - Summary of Significant Accounting Policies in the notes to consolidated financial statements included in Item 8.
-Financial Statements for additional information related to goodwill.
+See Note 1.
+Summary of Significant Accounting Policies in the notes to consolidated financial statements included in Item 8.
+Financial Statements of this Annual Report on Form 10-K for additional information related to goodwill.